Radical honesty

-Radical honesty (RH) is the practice of complete honesty without telling even white lies.
+Radical honesty is the practice of complete honesty without telling even white lies.
 The phrase was trademarked in 1997 as a technique and self-improvement program based on the 1996 bestselling book Radical Honesty by Brad Blanton.
-While proponents of Radical Honesty present the practice as a moral imperative, Blanton's programs argue against moralism and promote Radical Honesty as a means of reducing stress, deepening connections with others, and reducing reactivity.
+While proponents of Radical Honesty present the practice as a moral imperative, Blanton's program argues against moralism and promote Radical Honesty as a means of reducing stress, deepening connections with others, and reducing reactivity.

 Background

 Brad Blanton

 W. Brad Blanton (born 1940) is an American psychotherapist and former politician who began the radical honesty movement.
 Based in Stanley, Virginia, Blanton ran as an independent candidate for Virginia's 7th congressional district in 2004 but lost to Republican Eric Cantor with around a quarter of the vote.
 (Note: According to The Washington Post, Blanton considered the political system to be gerrymandered and wanted to abolish the Virginia Department of Education and give its funds to parents and citizens' groups.
 He advocated for a significant increase in the wages of teachers and child care workers and in contrast minimum wage for lawyers, and banning donations from companies and unions as part of campaign finance reform.)
 He considered running again in 2006 but withdrew and endorsed Democrat James Nachman due to inadequate campaign funds.
 (Note: The Democratic Party of Virginia considered endorsing him but decided against it after Blanton refused and also disclosed that his workshops included a day of nudity.)

 As a ten-year-old child growing up with an abusive and alcoholic stepfather, Blanton decided to "rescue people who were hurting and kill the mean people".
 However, he later turned to psychotherapy: "It's very hard to kill the mean people and take care of the helpless ones [...]
 The mean people are the helpless ones.
 So I decided that psychotherapy was the way."

 After training with Fritz Perls and Werner Erhard, Blanton worked as a struggling psychotherapist in Downtown Washington, D.C.
 He eventually came to the conclusion that his clients were suffering because they were lying to the people in their lives.
 According to Blanton, he organized group therapy sessions, where his clients admitted their lies to others; he encouraged them to do so in their everyday lives.
 He claimed that his clients said they were ultimately better because of it.
 Blanton eventually began hosting retreats and workshops to experiment with his techniques.